Nictiz/Nictiz-tooling-R4-QA/README.md

       - 9001:9001
 ```

-### Running locally

-To run the tool chain, first install and run [Docker Desktop](https://www.docker.com/products/docker-desktop/) (or just Docker engine if you know how this works).
+Next, install and run [Docker Desktop](https://www.docker.com/products/docker-desktop/) (or just Docker engine if you know how this works).
 Then, the following command should be executed from the directory where the docker-compose.yml file resides (it makes sense to put this in a .bat file):

 > docker compose up nictiz-r4-qa

 This starts a local webserver that communicates with the tools.
 Go to http://localhost:9000 to run the steps defined in the qa.yaml file.

-It takes a while to start validation when this command is executed for the first time.
-This is because the Docker image needs to be built first, which means that all software is downloaded and installed.
+It can take a while to start validation when this command is executed for the first time.
+This is because the Docker image needs to be downloaded.
 Subsequent runs will start a lot faster.

-It is a good idea to rebuild the image once in a while because some of the software used -- most notably the HL7 Validator -- is updated frequently.
-To rebuild the image, run the following command:

-  > docker-compose build --no-cache

 ### On Github

-To use this tool on Github, a [workflow description file](https://docs.github.com/en/actions/using-workflows/about-workflows) needs to be defined with a `uses` key for this repo.
+To use this tool on Github, a [workflow description file](https://docs.github.com/en/actions/using-workflows/about-workflows) needs to be defined with a `uses` key for this repo (note: so here you don't specify the image like you do in `docker-compose.yml`; the image is still used, but some metadata from the `action.yml` file in this repo is needed to do so).
 If needed, the steps to perform can be restricted using the `steps` key.
 For example:

 ```yaml
 name: Profile QA - changed files